-This paper has presented an innovative approach where a complex workflow, representative of a conventional aircraft MDA, has been successfully simplified and implemented using surrogate models for clusters of disciplines to reduce the computational time.
-Taking advantage of the improvements brought by the knowledge based architecture, the set-up phase of the process was strongly eased and the clustering of design competences was investigated in a collaborative way involving all tools' specialists.
-A field of improvement concerns the clustering process which could be partially automated as it is currently an expert-based and manual process.
+An innovative approach has been presented in this paper, in which knowledge-based engineering and collaborative engineering techniques have been used to handle a complex aircraft design workflow and apply it for an efficient MDO.
+The design workflow has been successfully simplified and implemented using surrogate models for clusters of disciplines to reduce the computational time.
+The activities are part of the EU H2020 project AGILE.
+Taking advantage of the improvements brought by the AGILE knowledge-based architecture, the setup phase of the process was strongly eased and the clustering of design competences was investigated in a collaborative way involving all tool specialists.
+An opportunity for improvement here concerns the clustering process, which could be partially automated as it currently still is an expert-based and manual process.

 During the operational phase, the features implemented in the collaborative architectures, such as DOE service workflow, enabled a quick execution of all the DOEs for all the clusters, each one being a distributed workflow of partners' design competences.
-In addition, multiple methods regarding surrogate models (SM) competence were investigated and SM were made available to the partners in different formats, such as executable or remote access through a PIDO framework.
-Eventually, the target workflow, coupling the surrogate models of the clusters, was successfully implemented in Optimus and provided encouraging preliminary results, thus demonstrating the success of the proposed approach.
+In addition, multiple methods regarding the creation of surrogate models (SM) were investigated and the SM were made available to the partners in different formats, such as directly executable SM or SM availability by remote access through a PIDO framework.
+Eventually, the target workflow, coupling the surrogate models of the clusters, was successfully implemented in the PIDO tool Optimus and provided encouraging preliminary results, thus demonstrating the success of the proposed approach.